GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 * `--autoplay-policy=...`: Value of `user-gesture-required` to not autoplay video.
 Value of `no-user-gesture-required` to always autoplay video.
 * `--deny-permission-prompts`: Suppress all permission prompts by automatically denying them.
 * `--disable-external-intent-requests`: Disallow opening links in external applications
+* `--disable-features=GlobalMediaControls`: Hide toolbar button that opens dialog for controlling media sessions.
+* `--disable-features=ImprovedCookieControls`: Disables an improved UI for third-party cookie blocking in incognito mode.
 * `--disable-notifications`: Disables the Web Notification and the Push APIs.
 * `--disable-popup-blocking`: Disable popup blocking.  `--block-new-web-contents` is the strict version of this.
 * `--disable-prompt-on-repost`: Reloading a page that came from a POST normally prompts the user.